Gears of War (video game): Windows version

-Digital certificate issue

 In early 2009, an issue with a digital certificate, used to sign certain game-critical files as part of the anti-cheat mechanism, which expired on January 28, 2009, rendered the game unplayable without a temporary workaround of resetting the system clock to before the certificate expired.
 Initial information from sources led people to believe the issue was related to DRM within the game.
-Epic later acknowledged the problem, claiming it was not in relation to a form of DRM but instead to a form of Anti-Cheat, and notified end users that they "[were] working with Microsoft to get it resolved."
+Epic later acknowledged the problem, claiming it was not in relation to a form of DRM but instead to a form of anti-cheat, and notified end users that they "[were] working with Microsoft to get it resolved."
 This issue was corrected as of February 6, 2009 with a downloadable patch.

 Music

 The music was composed by Kevin Riepl who has previously worked with Epic Games on the soundtracks for Unreal Tournament 2004 and Unreal Championship 2: The Liandri Conflict.
 Riepl began receiving early builds and cinematics about halfway through the development process, closely collaborating with the development team on the influence the music should have on the player and the story.
 The theme of 'Destroyed Beauty' that had inspired the game's visuals guided the music too, creating mood suited to a beautiful city in ruins and the emotional desperation of its inhabitants.

 The score includes many mechanical percussive elements, altered samples of explosions, hits and impacts, and electric guitar stingers that punctuate the game's combat encounters.
 To complete the score these elements were combined with the organic sounds of a live orchestra.
 The orchestral score was orchestrated and conducted by Corey Status and performed by the Northwest Sinfonia orchestra.
 The title track was written and performed by thrash metal band Megadeth, with an instrumental version of the song being used for the soundtrack; a revised version with lyrics was featured on the band's 2007 album United Abominations.
 Megadeth performed the track live as headliners of Gigantour, a twenty-five stop metal tour sponsored by Microsoft as part of the promotion for the game.

-A soundtrack was released on July 31, 2007 by Sumthing Else Music Works.
+A soundtrack was released on July 31, 2007, by Sumthing Else Music Works.